 - Monitor monetary compensation and how resources are spent: Given the Paraguayan and Ecuadorean experiences, it is clear that monetary reparations are often the first—and sometimes the only—part of a court decision governments choose to implement.
 In both these cases, the governments gave the indigenous communities money as compensation for the violation of their rights, in compliance with the Court’s decisions.
 But even after communities receive the money they are due, it is important for social justice organizations to carefully monitor how these resources are spent.
 If no one is watching, there is a higher risk that the money will be poorly spent.
 For example, in the Xákmok Kásek community the government built a medical center that cannot hire doctors due to a lack of resources and does not have the necessary medication to treat patients.

 Winning a case in court, be it national or international, is hard.
 Much time and effort is put into fact-finding, legal research, writing and presenting a case.
 But even after putting in all that work, winning the case should not be ultimate goal.
 Seeing the lives of the plaintiffs changed for the better should be the real objective.
 To reach this goal, the implementation stage is crucial.
 This stage of the legal process should be a creative one that combines different strategies to ensure that Court orders become a reality for the people who seek their assistance and protection, a not just a paper to frame and hang on a wall.

-*Carlos Andrés Baquero Díaz, Researcher at Dejusticia (the Center for Law, Justice and Society)
+*Carlos Andrés Baquero Díaz is a researcher at the Center for Law, Justice and Society (Dejusticia).